 If TELUS provides you with STD payments as a result of an injury, disease or medical condition for which a third party is or may be liable to you for damages either in whole or in part then all payments provided to you by TELUS are a loan.
 As a condition of your receipt of any STD payments from TELUS you must enter into a loan agreement committing to your repayment obligations.
 TELUS will be entitled to repayment of the full amount of the STD payments provided to you out of any monies recovered by you from the third party.
-However, TELUS may, at its sole discretion, forgive some of the repayment liability to TELUS.
+However, TELUS may, at its sole discretion, forgive some of the repayment amount due to your partial recovery from the third party of income-related losses or repayment liability to TELUS.
 TELUS may, at its sole discretion, forgive some of the repayment amount by reasonable legal fees and disbursements incurred by you to recover monies from the third party.